Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Introduction

 \subsection{Structure of the paper}

-In Section \ref{preliminary-section}, we prove (\ref{Ratio-Formulae}) and reduce the computation of $\det(\Delta_N)$ to Proposition \ref{Exponential-Error-Theorem} and \ref{W-Integral-Proposition}.
-In Section \ref{Asymptotics-Section}, we provide asymptotics for the orthogonal polynomials with respect to $w$, and some related quantities, while in Section \ref{Exponential Error Section} we employ these asymptotics to prove Proposition \ref{Exponential-Error-Theorem}, which effectively allows us to neglect all but finitely many integrals in $\det(\Delta_N)$.
-In Section \ref{Integral Section} we prove Proposition \ref{W-Integral-Proposition}, which consists of computing the highest order behavior of certian integrals of orthogonal polynomials, by applying classical methods of steepest descent to the asymptotics of Section \ref{Asymptotics-Section}.
-Finally, we complete the proof of Theorem \ref{GMCtheorem} in Section \ref{GMC section}, which, by the argument given above, is reduced to demonstrating (\ref{GMC-intro-final}).
-The bulk of this statement will follow from Theorem \ref{main-theorem}, in addition to a slight modification, Proposition \ref{Main-Theorem-Merging-2}, needed to treat the uniformity of the error term in Theorem \ref{main-theorem} as $(\lam_1-\lam_2)\to 0$.
-This modification will follow from minor modifications to the above sections.
+In Section \ref{preliminary-section}, we prove (\ref{Ratio-Form}) and reduce the asymptotic computation of $\det(\Delta_N)$ to Propositions \ref{Exponential-Error-Prop} and \ref{W-Integral-Proposition}.
+In addition, we provide a modification of Theorem \ref{main-theorem}, Proposition \ref{Main-prop-Merging-2}, which applies in the case of (subcritical) merging singularities and reduces its proof to Proposition \ref{merging-W-Integral-Proposition}.
+In Section \ref{GMC section} we complete the proof of Theorem \ref{GMCtheorem} which by the argument given above is reduced to demonstrating (\ref{GMC-intro-final}).
+The bulk of this statement will follow from Theorem \ref{main-theorem} and Proposition \ref{Main-prop-Merging-2}.
+In Section \ref{Asymptotics-Section}, we provide asymptotics for the orthogonal polynomials with respect to $w_N$, while in Section \ref{Exponential Error Section} we employ these asymptotics to prove Proposition \ref{Exponential-Error-Prop}, which effectively allows us to neglect all but finitely many entries of $\det(\Delta_N)$.
+In Section \ref{Integral Section}, we prove Proposition \ref{W-Integral-Proposition}, which consists of computing the highest order behavior of certain integrals of orthogonal polynomials, by employing classical methods of steepest descent to the asymptotics of Section \ref{Asymptotics-Section}.
+Furthermore, in Section \ref{merging section}, we will provide a proof of Proposition \ref{merging-W-Integral-Proposition}.
+The methods of this section will be similar to those of Section \ref{Integral Section}, and indeed the cases of Proposition \ref{W-Integral-Proposition} and Proposition \ref{merging-W-Integral-Proposition} have significant overlap.

-Finally, we provide two appendices.
-The first, Appendix \ref{KravAppendix} will detail the derivation of the asymptotics of orthogonal polynomials given in Section \ref{W-Integral-Proposition} from various asymptotics given in \cite{Krav,GUEGMC,Merging,RHmerging}.
-The second, Appendix \ref{Double-Principal-Value-Limit-Section}, outlines the existence and basic properties of a principal value integral needed in Lemma \ref{Over Integral Double Integral}.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-Pax Kivimae was partially supported by grants NSF DMS-1653552 (PI: Antonio Auffinger) and NSF DMS-1502632 (PI: Ezra Getzler) while doing this work.
-The author would also like to thank his advisor Antonio Auffinger for several discussions related to this project and for many comments on earlier versions of this manuscript.
+The author was partially supported by the grants NSF DMS-1653552, NSF DMS-1502632, and NSF DMS-2202720 while completing this work.
+The author would like to thank their advisor Antonio Auffinger for several discussions related to this project and for many comments on earlier versions of this manuscript.
+In addition, the author would like to thank an anonymous reviewer for finding numerous typos and errors earlier drafts.